Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 If you are given feedback: Look at it as soon as you can.
 Deal with the feedback and learn from it so you don't make the same mistakes.
 If a staff member reviews your work and asks you to fix three things, then you need to fix all three.
 Not just one thing.
 Not just 2.
 Everything.

-## How we choose who stays and who goes

-We value teamwork, honesty, clear communication and professionalism.
-We'll be looking for that stuff.

-We'll also be looking closely at the work you do of course.
-The work you do should be tidy, clear, and complete.
-Don't submit any half-arsed projects.

-We might also be scheduling a few interviews with you where we'll test different things.
-So keep an eye on your Google calender, and Gmail inbox!

-Once we have all the info we need to make our decisions, we'll start crunching the data.
-You'll get the results to you as quickly as we can.

-## What happens if you don't make it?

-We believe in second chances.
-If you don't make it through our bootcamp and you want another shot then that's fine with us.
-You'll be able to prepare a bit better for the next bootcamp now that you know how things work.

-Just so you know I'm serious: There was once a student who tried to get into Umuzi 3 times!
-Eventually he got in.
-His hard work and persistence paid off.
-After his learnership was done we liked him so much that we hired him.
-Since then he's moved onto great things - now he's living the dream, and geeking hard at a major multi-national company!